IRDG2OI/seatizen-to-zenodo/README.md

 ---
 <div align="center">

-This project is being developed as part of the G2OI project, cofinanced by the European union, the Reunion region, and the French Republic.
+This project is being developed as part of the G2OI project, cofinanced by the European Union, the Reunion region, and the French Republic.

 <img src="https://github.com/IRDG2OI/seatizen-to-zenodo/blob/main/docs/logos_partenaires.png?raw=True" height="40px">